-If you’re looking to earn an initial rush of points on your holiday spending, you’ll love the fact that the Chase Sapphire Preferred® Card offers 50,000 points after you use it for $4,000 in spending within three months of account opening.
-You’ll also earn 2x points on dining and 1x points on all other bills.
-However, clicking through the Chase Ultimate Rewards shopping portal also lets you earn up to 10 extra points per $1 spent at participating stores.
-This card does charge a $95 annual fee, but it is waived the first year.
+If you’re looking to earn an initial rush of points on your holiday spending, you’ll love the fact that the Chase Sapphire Preferred® Card offers 60,000 bonus points after you use it for $4,000 in spending within three months of account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+You’ll also earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
+For example, 60,000 points are worth $750 toward travel.
+This card does charge a $95 annual fee.

 Capital One® Savor® Cash Rewards Credit Card